mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Why is that the first word you choose to describe her?"

 "It's all she does lately.
-Half of her day is spent in Shaki, so I don't see her as often."
+Half of her time is spent in Shaki.
+The other half is spent visiting people and getting their opinions, so I don't see her as often."

 "Do you trust her?"